wadave/vertex_ai_mcp_samples/adk_multiagent_mcp_app/README.md

 - 'Please list a random cocktail'
 - 'Please get weather forecast for New York'
 - 'Please get weather forecast for 40.7128,-74.0060'
-- 'I would like to book an airbnb condo in LA, CA for 2 nights.
+- 'I would like to know information about an airbnb condo in LA, CA for 2 nights.
 04/28 - 04/30, 2025, two adults, no kid'

 ## Instructions
+## 1. Test it locally
+** Make sure you have Node.js installed to run the AirBnB MCP server locally**

 ### Create & Activate Virtual Environment (Recommended):

 ```